thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/cert-var/README.md

 [View this sample's code on GitHub](https://github.com/dfinity/examples/tree/master/motoko/cert-var)

 ## Overview
-This example demonstrates the use of a single cryptographically certified variable, as supported by the Internet Computer.
+This example demonstrates the use of a single cryptographically certified variable, as supported by the BigFile.

 In a nutshell, this example code demonstrates "response certification" for a canister that holds a single 32-bit variable.
 It has two sides: